windingwind/zotero-plugin-template/README.md

 > [!note]
 > In this template, release-it is configured to locally bump the version, build, and push commits and git.tags, subsequently GitHub Action will rebuild the plugin and publish the XPI to GitHub Release.
 >
 > If you need to release a locally built XPI, set `release-it.github.release` to `true` in `package.json` and remove `.github/workflows/release.yml`.
-Besides that, you need to set the environment variable `GITHUB_TOKEN`, get [GitHub Token](https://github.com/settings/tokens) here.
+Besides that, you need to set the environment variable `GITHUB_TOKEN`, get it in <https://github.com/settings/tokens>.

 #### About Prerelease

 The template defines `prerelease` as the beta version of the plugin, when you select a `prerelease` version in release-it (with `-` in the version number), the build script will create a new `update-beta.json` for prerelease use, which ensures that users of the regular version won't be able to update to the beta, only users who have manually downloaded and installed the beta will be able to update to the next beta automatically.
 When the next regular release is updated, both `update.json` and `update-beta.json` will be updated so that both regular and beta users can update to the new regular release.

 > [!warning]
-> Strictly, distinguishing between Zotero 6 and Zotero 7 compatible plugin versions should be done by configuring `applications.zotero.strict_min_version` in `addons.__addonID__.updates[]` of `update.json` respectively, so that Zotero recognizes it properly, see more in [the development document for Zotero 7](https://www.zotero.org/support/dev/zotero_7_for_developers#updaterdf_updatesjson).
+> Strictly, distinguishing between Zotero 6 and Zotero 7 compatible plugin versions should be done by configuring `applications.zotero.strict_min_version` in `addons.__addonID__.updates[]` of `update.json` respectively, so that Zotero recognizes it properly, see <https://www.zotero.org/support/dev/zotero_7_for_developers#updaterdf_updatesjson>.

 ## Details